Father of 2 loses more than 150 pounds to join U.S. Army

 KISSIMMEE, Fla.
-(CNN ) — A Florida father of two wanted to join the military, but one thing stood in his way — his weight.
+(CNN Newsource) — A Florida father of two wanted to join the military, but one thing stood in his way — his weight.

 28-year-old Christian Montijo dropped more than 150 pounds to follow this dream.